 Incentive Stock Option Limit.
-The maximum number of shares that may be issued upon the exercise of ISOs under the 2023 Plan is equal to five (5) times the number of shares specified under clause (i) of the 2023 Plan's share reserve formula as described above under the heading "-Share Reserve", plus, to the extent allowable under Section 422 of the U.S. Internal Revenue Code (the "Code"), any ordinary shares that become available for issuance under the 2023 Plan on account of (i) an award being forfeited before all underlying shares have been issued or settled, or (ii) a portion of the shares underlying an award being withheld to satisfy the exercise price or tax withholding of such award.
+The maximum number of shares that may be issued upon the exercise of ISOs under the 2023 Plan is equal to five (5) times the number of shares specified under clause (i) of the 2023 Plan's share reserve formula as described above under the heading "-Share Reserve", plus, to the extent allowable under Section 422 of the U.S. Internal Revenue Code (the "Code"), any ordinary shares that become available for issuance under the 2023 Plan on account of (i) an award being forfeited before all underlying shares have been issued or settled, or (ii) a portion of the shares underlying an award being withholding of such award.